-McWilliams says Ireland can 'front up' with France
+McWilliams says Ireland can 'front up' to France

-Six Nations: McWilliams says Ireland can 'front up' with France despite Wales Woe
+Women's Six Nations 2023: Greg McWilliams says Ireland can 'front up' to France

 Last updated on .From the section Irish Rugby